open-mmlab/mmpose/docs/en/advanced_guides/customize_datasets.md

 1. `name`: the keypoint name.
 The keypoint name must be unique.
 2. `id`: the keypoint id.
 3. `color`: (\[B, G, R\]) is used for keypoint visualization.
-4. `type`: 'upper' or 'lower', will be used in data augmentation.
+4. `type`: 'upper' or 'lower', will be used in data augmentation [RandomHalfBody](https://github.com/open-mmlab/mmpose/blob/b225a773d168fc2afd48cde5f76c0202d1ba2f52/mmpose/datasets/transforms/common_transforms.py#L263).
 5. `swap`: indicates the 'swap pair' (also known as 'flip pair').
-When applying image horizontal flip, the left part will become the right part.
+When applying image horizontal flip, the left part will become the right part, used in data augmentation [RandomFlip](https://github.com/open-mmlab/mmpose/blob/dev-1.x/mmpose/datasets/transforms/common_transforms.py#L94).
 We need to flip the keypoints accordingly.

 `skeleton_info` contains information about the keypoint connectivity, which is used for visualization.